Course Withdrawal Policy

 Withdrawing from a Course with Extenuating Circumstances

-Undergraduate students with appropriate cause, as determined by officially documented military deployment, medical, psychological, or unanticipated personal life events, or administrative reasons, may petition for an exemption from the 16 credit limit and the eight-week deadline by initiating an Appeal to Withdraw for Extenuating Circumstances (formerly Course Withdrawal Request) through the Students First Office.
-The Appeal to Withdraw for Extenuating Circumstances Committee, under the purview of the Division of Student Success, shall be responsible for authorizing Appeals to Withdraw for Extenuating Circumstances in consultation with the instructor of every course, and with other departments or agencies as needed.
-If an Appeal to Withdraw for Extenuating Circumstances is authorized, all requested courses will be indicated on a transcript with a grade of WE (Withdrawn with Exception).
+The Appeal to Withdraw for Extenuating Circumstances Committee, under the purview of University Advising in the Division of Student Success, shall be responsible for authorizing Appeals to Withdraw for Extenuating Circumstances in consultation with the instructor of each affected course and with other departments or agencies as needed.
+If an Appeal to Withdraw for Extenuating Circumstances is authorized, all approved courses will be indicated on a transcript with a grade of WE (Withdrawn with Exception).

 If a student withdraws from all courses, the student is considered officially withdrawn from the university.
 See section on Withdrawal from the University.